-Introducing your child to the game of golf at the Active Start level allows for the best opportunity in creating a long-term athlete.
+Developing the fundamentals of the game early in an athlete’s experience assists in providing the best opportunity in creating a long-term athlete.
+As the new golfer learns the fundamental movement skills of the game they also build overall motor skills helping them on and off the golf course.
 As golf is a game that can be played at every age, an active start includes learning the fundamental movements of the swing and linking them together in play.

-Junior golf programs providing an active start in Southern Ohio:
+Junior golf programs teaching the fundamentals in Southern Ohio:

 First Tee began in 1997 as a partnership among the LPGA, the Masters Tournament, the PGA of America, the PGA TOUR, and the USGA to make golf affordable and accessible for all kids.
 While introducing the game, instructors also introduced a life skills curriculum that supported the development of values found within the game of golf, including honesty, integrity, perseverance and respect.
 For over two decades First Tee chapters throughout the nation been committed to helping kids build character strengths and important life skills through the game while providing all kids with access to opportunities for personal growth in a fun and safe environment.